yarelm/blog/content/post/ai-first-engineering-culture.md

 But they are wrong in allowing the skepticism to control them, preventing them from adopting AI that will allow them to be more productive.

-So how do we solve that?
-I can share what worked for me.
+## What Worked for Me

-I'm not a coding purist; I care more about architecture, the big-picture, and coding was just a tool for me.
-Around the same time, I was building AI agents, so I understood the potential.
+I was building AI agents at the time, so I had a sense of the potential.
 I forced myself to stop writing code manually for a while and lean fully on AI.
 It was clunky at first, and the results were not up to my standards.
 But after a period of experimenting, I noticed I was genuinely more productive.
 The key insight: AI-generated code is verifiable, so you can verify the logic works.
 But once you put a senior engineer in the loop, you can make it more controllable.

 That's when I started treating AI as a **copilot that helps me brainstorm, plan, and execute on my terms**—and it stuck.
 But I needed that trial and error period to get there.
 Once other engineers noticed that, they followed.

 When I was working with teams to help them adopt AI-assisted coding, that skeptical pattern became clear to me, and I knew how to approach them because I can speak their language and understand their concerns.
 And that builds trust.

-## Tips on AI-coding enablement
+## Winning Over Your Skeptics

 ### ❌ Don't